- The Importance Of History

 Much of our attitudes about intimate relationships and what to expect from them are shaped by observing our parents' and other adults' relationships.

-Jane, for instance, saw her parents as "two lovebirds" who never had any disagreements.
+Ashley, for instance, saw her parents as "two lovebirds" who never had any disagreements.
 As such, she expected she should never have conflicts with a partner.
 This is probably not very realistic.
 Two people are bound to have some differences of opinion or approach.

 Jason, on the other hand, remembers his father and mother physically attacking one another.
 His expectation is that relationships can be out-of-control and violent.
 Because of this, he has tended to avoid intimate relationships.
-His brother Mark, on the other hand, finds he has been in abusive relationships.
+His brother Tyler, on the other hand, finds he has been in abusive relationships.
 Neither outcome is a good or satisfying choice.

 Our own experiences of familial and intimate relationships play a part as well.